aurelia/skeleton-navigation/skeleton-esnext-webpack/README.md

 To ease transitioning between Jest and Karma, Jasmine 2 is configured with Jest's matchers.

-To create new Karma tests, create files with the extension `.spec.ts`, either in the `src` directory or in the `test/unit` directory.
+To create new Karma tests, create files with the extension `.spec.js`, either in the `src` directory or in the `test/unit` directory.

 To run the Karma unit tests, run: